-All variables are named using, first, the letter of each section and, second, the number of the variable within the section, i.e. a1 denotes section A, question I (some exceptions apply due to comparability reasons).
-Variable names preceded by the prefix prefix "BM" or "BMG" indicate questions specific to West Bank and Gaza and other countries in Middle East and North Africa 2019 and Europe and Central Asia 2018/2019, therefore, they may not be found in the implementation of the rollout in other countries.
+All variables are named using, first, the letter of each section and, second, the number of the variable within the section, i.e. a1 denotes section A, question 1 (some exceptions apply due to comparability reasons).
+Variable names preceded by the prefix prefix "BM" indicate questions specific to Georgia and other countries in Europe and Central Asia 2018/2019 and Middle East and North Africa 2019, therefore, they may not be found in the implementation of the rollout in other countries.
 All other suffixed variables are global and are present in all country surveys over the world.
 All variables are numeric with the exception of those variables with an "x" at the end of their names.
 The suffix "x" denotes that the variable is alpha-numeric.